vbetsch/seven-wonders/README.md

 ## 🎮 Overview

-This project aims to recreate the **Seven Wonders: Duel** board game as a fully playable digital experience.
+This project aims to recreate the **Seven Wonders** board game as a fully playable digital experience.
 The long-term goal is to provide a complete game engine, a bot you can challenge, and eventually an online multiplayer mode — all built in **TypeScript/Node.js**.